5amCurfew/xtkt/README.md

 ```

 `xtkt` ("extract") is a generic data extraction tool that adheres to the Singer.io specification.
-At its core, `xtkt` takes an opinionated approach to ELT for OLAP importing updated data as a new record when a bookmark is provided (using either the bookmark or new-record detection) for any RESTful API or database.
+At its core, `xtkt` takes an opinionated approach to ELT for OLAP importing updated data as a new record when a bookmark is provided (using either the bookmark or record-detection) for any RESTful API or database.
 Streams are always handled independently and deletion at source is not detected. `xtkt` can be pipe'd to any target that meets the Singer.io specification but has been designed and tested for databases such as Postgres and BigQuery.

 ### Test with targets